brendenlake/CC-site/README.md

 The final paper should address one of the topics covered in the class in more detail.
 Alternatively, it could investigate a topic that was not covered in class.
 To make sure your paper is headed for success, you should write-up a proposal for your final paper due on TBD (one half page written).
 Submit via email with the file name lastname-cc-proposal.pdf (brenden@nyu.edu).
 You can also dicuss your topic with me during office hours.
 The paper should include a critical review of the literature, along with theoretical conclusions or suggestions for future research.
 I would expect papers to be about 12 pages long, though the exact length is not as important as the quality of thought the paper reveals.

 ## Course discussion
-We will be using Piazza for reactions to readings and class discussion.
+We will be using Piazza for the weekly responses to the readings and class discussion.

 The signup link for our Piazza page is available here ([https://piazza.com/nyu/spring2019/psychga3405001](https://piazza.com/nyu/spring2019/psychga3405001)).